2

 Story of South Indian Dosa : With the Recipe

-When it finally lifted from the pan onto your plate, you tore off the first crispy piece without waiting for it to cool — almost burning your tongue, yet compelled to grab a second bite just as quickly.
+When it finally lifted from the pan onto your plate, you tore off the first crispy piece without waiting for it to cool, almost burning your tongue, yet you were compelled to grab a second bite just as quickly.
 It wasn't just food; it was warmth, comfort, and a ritual woven into childhood.

 Right here in Canberra, locals are discovering this South Indian treasure, with chefs and food enthusiasts raving about its unique charm.
-Australian chef Sarah Todd, a celebrated restaurateur and passionate Indian food lover, recently visited Bengaluru’s famed Rameshwaram Cafe and called their masala dosa’s "shattering texture" pure perfection, a glowing endorsement that highlights just how universally beloved this dish is.
+Australian chef Sarah Todd, a celebrated restaurateur and passionate Indian food lover, after visiting Bengaluru’s famed Rameshwaram Cafe, called their masala dosas "shattering texture" pure perfection, a glowing endorsement that highlights just how universally beloved this dish is.

 What Makes a Dosa Special?